Vladislav Namestnikov: International play

 On 2 March 2016, the Russian Ice Hockey Federation named Namestnikov to its roster for the 2016 World Cup of Hockey.
 Namestnikov was joined by Lightning teammates Nikita Kucherov, Nikita Nesterov and Andrei Vasilevskiy.
 The tournament took place from 17 September to 1 October 2016 in Toronto.
 On 21 May 2017, Namestnikov helped Russia capture a bronze medal when they defeated Finland in the bronze medal game of the 2017 IIHF World Championship.

 Personal life

 Although born in Voskresensk, Namestnikov moved to the United States when he was eight months old, settling in Michigan, with his family.
 When he was eight, he returned to Voskresensk in Russia to hone his hockey skills, eventually playing in the Vysshaya Liga with Khimik Voskresensk at age 16.

 Namestnikov's father, Evgeny, was a player for the Vancouver Canucks and also played for Torpedo Nizhny Novgorod.
 Like Vladislav, he also played for the Syracuse Crunch during his playing career.
 His uncle on his mother's side is Vyacheslav Kozlov, a former NHL star having played in over 1,000 games in the NHL for the Detroit Red Wings, Buffalo Sabres and Atlanta Thrashers.
 Another uncle, Ivan Novoseltsev, was also a professional hockey player, having played over five seasons in the NHL.

-Namestnikov's brother, Max, currently plays for the Guelph Storm of the Ontario Hockey League.
+Namestnikov's brother, Max, currently plays for the Bemidji State Beavers of the Central Collegiate Hockey Association.